Consequently, we cycled to the bull ring in good time (10pm!) and eventually found our seats in the gallery.

 The bull ring is very reminiscent of a Roman amphitheatre without the stage.
 Just a ring, like a circus.

+Then the introduction of the 3 calvaleiros (dashing horsemen dressed in 18th century finery with a plumed tricorn hat).
 Each calvaleiro was assisted by 3 matadors (on foot) who provoked the bull.
 The bull charges the calvaleiro who with superb horsemanship gallops within inches of the bull's horns and plants bandarillas into the bull's neck.

 The next phase was the pega (really the suicide squad!), 8 forcados facing the bull bare handed.
 They were tossed into the air and even trampled on!